What is Asset Turnover?

 What is Net Sales Revenue?

-Net Sales Revenue or sales revenue is the total amount of revenue, either in cash or credit that was produced by utilizing the resources of a company primarily from its core business activities.
-This is netted by sales returns, allowances, and discounts which are accommodated upon customer’s request or due to some unavoidable circumstances.
+Net Sales Revenue or sales revenue is the total amount of revenue, either in cash or credit, that was produced by utilizing the resources of a company primarily from its core business activities.
+This is netted by sales returns, allowances, and discounts that are accommodated upon a customer’s request or due to some unavoidable circumstances.

 What are Average Total Assets?

 To calculate the average total assets, the beginning and ending asset balances are taken into consideration.
-The figures are then divided in half to get the standard amount of assets owned by the company for a given fiscal or calendar year.
+The figures are then divided in half to get the average amount of assets owned by the company for a given fiscal or calendar year.

 What is the Purpose of the Asset Turnover Ratio?

 The asset turnover ratio is a good indicator for measuring the health of a business and how efficient a company is in utilizing its assets to generate revenue.
 The higher the ratio, the better the business is performance-wise.
-On the other hand, a lower ratio may entail a problem with one or more of the asset categories comprising total assets – inventory, receivables, or fixed assets.
+On the other hand, a lower ratio may indicate a problem with one or more asset categories comprising total assets – inventory, receivables, or fixed assets.

-All these categories are closely monitored to ascertain the validity when using the asset turnover ratio.
+All these categories should be closely managed to improve the asset turnover ratio.

 Video Explanation of Asset Turnover Ratio